stephensmalley/selinux/CONTRIBUTING.md

 -   Separate large patches into logical patches
 -   Patch descriptions must end with your "Signed-off-by" line.
 This means your code meets the Developer's certificate of origin, see below.
--   C code should be formatted using clang-format, using the .clang-format configuration file at the root of this repository.
+-   C code should be formatted with clang-format, using the .clang-format configuration file at the root of this repository.
+The targets `format` and `check-format` are provided by the top-level Makefile for convenience.

 When adding new, large features or tools it is best to discuss the design on the mailing list prior to submitting the patch.